Quantum-Assisted Support Vector Regression: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Major Innovation Fund, Government of Alberta, Canada.
 We acknowledge the traditional owners of the land on which this work was undertaken at the University of Calgary: the Treaty 7 First Nations.
+We appreciate Dr.\ J\"org Denzinger for his detailed and critical comments on our manuscript.